CQCL/pytket-docs/manual/manual_zx.rst

 * Boundary generators: :py:class:`ZXType.Input`, :py:class:`ZXType.Output`, :py:class:`ZXType.Open`.
 These are used to turn some edges of the diagram into half-edges, indicating the input, output, or unspecified boundaries of the diagram.
 These will be maintained in an ordered list in a :py:class:`ZXDiagram` to specify the intended order of indices when interpreting the diagram as a tensor.

 * Symmetric ZXH generators: :py:class:`ZXType.ZSpider`, :py:class:`ZXType.XSpider`, :py:class:`ZXType.HBox`.
-These are the familiar generators.
+These are the familiar generators from standard literature.
 All indicent edges are exchangeable, so no port information is used (all edges attach at port ``None``).
 The degenerate :py:class:`QuantumType.Classical` variants support both :py:class:`QuantumType.Classical` and :py:class:`QuantumType.Quantum` incident edges, with the latter being treated as two distinct edges.

 * MBQC generators: :py:class:`ZXType.XY`, :py:class:`ZXType.XZ`, :py:class:`ZXType.YZ`, :py:class:`ZXType.PX`, :py:class:`ZXType.PY`, :py:class:`ZXType.PZ`.
 These represent qubits in a measurement pattern that are postselected into the correct outcome (i.e. we do not consider errors and corrections as these can be inferred by flow detection).
 Each of them can be thought of as shorthand for a :py:class:`ZXType.ZSpider` with an adjacent spider indicating the postselection projector.
 The different types indicate either planar measurements with a continuous-parameter angle or a Pauli measurement with a Boolean angle selecting which outcome is the intended.
 Entanglement between qubits can be established with a :py:class:`ZXWireType.H` edge between vertices, with :py:class:`ZXWireType.Basic` edges connecting to a :py:class:`ZXType.Input` to indicate input qubits.
 Unmeasured output qubits can be indicated using a :py:class:`ZXType.PX` vertex (essentially a zero phase :py:class:`ZXType.ZSpider`) attached to a :py:class:`ZXType.Output`.